the-corg/full-stack-open/README.md

 ### b.
 Forms
 ### c.
 Getting data from server
 ### d.
 Altering data in server
-- `part2/phonebook`: Exercises 2.6 - 2.15, a simple phonebook app that communicates with a REST API server using Axios and allows filtering, adding, updating, and deleting records
 ### e.
 Adding styles to React app
+- `part2/phonebook`: Exercises 2.6 - 2.17, a simple phonebook app that communicates with a REST API server using Axios and allows filtering, adding, updating, and deleting records
+- `part2/countries`: Exercises 2.18 - 2.20, a simple app that shows information about countries obtained via a REST API

 In progress...